Stegen54/Days-Calculator/ReadMe.md

 -This is a python program that calculates the approximate number of days one has spent on earth by asking the user to input their age.
 # You will be writing your code in the Starter.py file
 # Task:
--Import the datetime module so you can get the present date.<br>
+-The datetime module has been imported in your starter code,use it to get the present date.<br>
 -Get the exact date of today using the datetime module you imported.<br>
 -Print a welcome message so the user would understand what the program is about.<br>
 -Get input from a user, Asking the user to enter their age.<br>